atlassian/gostatsd/TRANSPORT.md

 retry-* = ... see section on retries below ...
 ```

-- `client-timeout`: The maximum time for a roundtrip to execute.
+- `client-timeout`: The maximum time for a single roundtrip to execute.
 Set to `0` to disable timeout.
-Retries will
+Retries
-  allow the total time to run for longer than this value.
+  will allow the total time to run for longer than this value.
 Corresponds to `http.Client.Timeout`.
+- `compress`: Indicates if data should be compressed if possible (some backends don't support compression)
 - `custom-headers`: Allows for custom headers to be set.
 See `HTTP Headers` section below for further information.
+- `debug-body`: Attempts to serialize a request in a more human friendly format.
+For protobuf this means text, and
+  for JSON this means with new lines and indentation.
+Disables compression.
+Warning: Text encoded protobuf will not
+  typically be accepted by servers.
 - `max-parallel-requests`: The maximum number of requests in flight on this transport.
 This is network only, and
   doesn't include CPU bound work (serialization and compression).
 - `type`: There is currently only a type of `http`, however others are planned (Kinesis, Kafka, etc).
 Each type